Chibbluffy/bym-refitted-beginner-guide/README.md

 - Moloch starts attacking your bases (up to 5 times) once you reach Town Hall level 5
 - If you close out the game, the attack does not kill your base
   - Not confirmed yet if the attack is postponed or if it is skipped
+- At the lower levels, Teratorns and a flying Fomor are good at taking the bases out.
+- You can also use a level 1 Drull and juice/respawn him to spam him
+- Champions only take damage from the towers, not the heat from the environment

 ### Champions
 - Drull is the best starter champion to get started taking over outposts.
 His base attack at level 1 is equal to 50 Pokies.